LuiseFreese/blog/5-commands-I-tried-in-CLIMicrosoft365-and-fell-in-love-with-it.md

-# 5 commands I tried in CLI for Microsoft 365 and fell in love with it
+# 5 commands to try in CLI for Microsoft 365 to fall in love with it

 After I blogged about [How to send Adaptive Cards with CLI for Microsoft 365](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/how-to-send-adaptive-cards-with-cli-microsoft-365/ba-p/2143466) and also used [CLI to compare different ways to create SharePoint lists](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power/ba-p/2182284), I found some more commands, that made me fall in love with it.